An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

-{\bf Case 4: Numerical performance on some real data.} In this part, we test the performance of the two solvers on some real data described in Example \ref{example5.4}-\ref{example5.5} below. \begin{example} We obtain a set of 2225 discrete distributions from BBC News dataset that is divided into five classes.
-The average number of support points is around $25$ and the dimension of every support is $400$.
-The texts are treated as a bag of ``words'', where the support vector is the vocabulary of the whole document and the weight corresponds to the appearing frequency of words.
-Table \ref{table1} reports the numerical results of the two methods. \end{example}
+Table \ref{table5} reports the average number of iterations of iPAM and BADMM corresponding to Figure \ref{fig8}.
+We see that the average total number of iterations for the linearized ADMM is less than that of BADMM, although now it is almost three times more than that of Case 1-2. \paragraph{Case 4: Numerical performance on some real data.} In this part, we test the performance of three solvers on some real data described in Example \ref{example5.3}-\ref{example5.4} below. \begin{example} We obtain a set of 2225 discrete distributions from BBC News dataset that is divided into five classes.
+The average number of support points is about $25$ and the dimension of every support is $400$.
+The texts are treated as a bag of words, where the support vector is the vocabulary of the whole document and the weight corresponds to the appearing frequency of words. \end{example}

+Table \ref{table6} reports the numerical results of three solvers for Example \ref{example5.3}, where the second row lists the results of iPAM under {\bf stcond B}.
+We see that iPAM yields a little better objective values than ALMLP does within comparable CPU time, and it also yields comparable even a little better objective values than BADMM does within less one fifth of the CPU time of the latter.
+The objective values yielded by iPAM+LP are a little better than those of iPAM.

-Table \ref{table1} shows that Algorithm \ref{BCD} yields comparable even a little better objective values than Algorithm \ref{B-ADMM} does by requiring only half of the computing time of the latter. \begin{example} We obtain a set of $11000$ discrete distributions from USPS Handwritten Digits which is divided into ten classes and the average number of support points is around $110$, and a set of $10000$ discrete distributions from MNIST Handwritten Digits which is divided into ten classes and the average number of support points is around $151$.
-The digit images are treated as normalized histograms over the pixel locations covered by the digits, where the support vector is the 2D coordinate of a pixel and the weight corresponds to pixel intensity.
-Table \ref{table2} reports the numerical results of Algorithm \ref{BCD} and \ref{B-ADMM}. \end{example}
+\begin{example} We obtain a set of $11000$ discrete distributions from USPS Handwritten Digits which is divided into ten classes and the average number of support points is around $110$.
+The digit images are treated as normalized histograms over the pixel locations covered by the digits, where the support vector is the 2D coordinate of a pixel and the weight corresponds to pixel intensity. \end{example}

-From Table \ref{table2}, we see that for $m=80$ and $160$, Algorithm \ref{BCD} not only yields a little better objective values but also requires less time than Algorithm \ref{B-ADMM} does.
-Among others, the computing time of the former is about less than $2/3$ that of Algorithm \ref{B-ADMM}.

-To sum up, Algorithm \ref{BCD} yields comparable even a little better objective values within less computing time than Algorithm \ref{B-ADMM} does, and its superiority is clear for the document data in Example \ref{example5.4} and the large-scale real data in Example \ref{example5.5}.